File: c:/ddc/Angel/BestIntentions/PublicEducation.html

 which IQ

-inherited
+rate statistically inherited

 These findings have been known since around 1970 in academic circles but the society still has not yet fully accepted the consequences.

-The "dictatorship" of a public entity specifying what was to be taught created a revolt based on the insight that children are each unique and thus need room for individual development.
+The 'dictatorship' of a public entity specifying what was to be taught created a revolt based on the insight that children are each unique and thus need room for individual development.
 Standardized testing was certainly a no-no because it did not recognize the preciousness of each individual.
 This idealistic stance did not increase the average quality of what the educational machine produced.

 The interests of the society swung the pendulum in the other direction when international comparisons described a nation at risk.
 Finally, after heavy protests from the educational establishment, the nation decided to introduce standardized testing.
 A fine argument is that without measurements one cannot determine whether interventions are actually beneficial or not.

-However there is a "little" problem when a school is declared to be
+However there is a 'little' problem when a school is declared to be

 failing when, for example, the average results of testing children in